rothgov/content-strategy/index.md

 ### Common Mistakes
 - council is singular eg the council is ... not the council are
-- never abbreviate to Cllr.
-It should be Councillor John Smith, then Councillor Smith
+- never abbreviate to Cllr - It should be Councillor John Smith, then Councillor Smith

 ## Content Governance